bentwheel/lgbtq-retirement-meps-analysis/README.md

 the total number of married individuals within the United States, broken out by MEPS survey year, which have been calculated based on the individual respondents in each group and their associated weighting.
-Furthermore, person- and stratum-level variances are also used to compute a measure of the estimate’s precision, which is expressed as a standard error measurement, relative standard error (RSE), and the lower and upper bounds of the 95% confidence interval.
+Furthermore, stratum-level variances are also used to compute a measure of the estimate’s precision, which is expressed as a standard error measurement, relative standard error (RSE), and the lower and upper bounds of the 95% confidence interval.

 <img src="tables/tbl1.png" style="display: block; margin: auto;" />